List of Reportable Diseases

 There are two categories of MSOs:

-- 5 diseases for which only surveillance is required under Category 2 of Article L 3113-1 of the Public Health Code.
+- 5 diseases for which only surveillance is required, as defined in Category 2 of Article L 3113-1 of the Public Health Code.
 These include HIV infection at any stage, acute hepatitis B, tetanus, mesotheliomas, and COVID-19.

-The inclusion or removal of a disease from the list of MSOs is decided by the Minister of Health via a decree issued after consultation with the High Council for Public Health (HCSP).
-Depending on the MSO group, this decree amends Article D3113-6 or Article D3113-7 of the HCSP.
+The addition or removal of a disease from the MSO list is decided by the Minister of Health through a decree issued after consultation with the High Council for Public Health (HCSP).
+Depending on the MSO category, this decree amends either Article D3113-6 or Article D3113-7 of the HCSP.

 - the e-DO tool, which has enabled online reporting of HIV/AIDS infections since 2015 and tuberculosis since 2019;

-- the reporting portal, which has provided access since April 22, 2026, to digital versions of the Cerfa forms for the following MSOs: measles, chikungunya, dengue, Zika, and West Nile virus;
+- the reporting portal, which, as of April 22, 2026, provides access to digital versions of the Cerfa forms for the following MSOs: measles, chikungunya, dengue, Zika, and West Nile virus;

-- LaboéSI, which allows laboratory technicians exclusively to submit their COVID-19 data electronically.
+- LaboéSI, which allows laboratory technicians only to submit their COVID-19 data electronically.

-For other notifiable diseases, Cerfa forms must be downloaded and submitted to the ARS by any available means (secure messaging, fax, or postal mail).
+For other communicable diseases, the Cerfa forms can be downloaded and submitted to the ARS.